gluster/glusterdocs/Administrator Guide/Setting Up Volumes.md

 will be safer than the second one (roughly the probability of failure of the second configuration if more than 4.5 times bigger than the first one).

-For example, a dispersed volume composed by 6 bricks of 4TB and a redundancy of 2 will be completely operational even with two bricks inaccessible.
+For example, a dispersed volume composed of 6 bricks of 4TB and a redundancy of 2 will be completely operational even with two bricks inaccessible.
 However a third inaccessible brick will bring the volume down because it won't be possible to read or write to it.
 The usable space of the volume will be equal